About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 *Don’t Sabotage Your Submission

-Comments on the Workshops:
+Comments on Chris's Workshops:

 “I encourage anyone who has the chance to attend Chris's workshops.
 Very informative, educational and interesting.
 The attendees raved about her presentation.
 Chris